wknoben/MARRMoT/README.md

 # MARRMoT
 Modular Assessment of Rainfall-Runoff Models Toolbox - Matlab code for 46 conceptual hydrologic models.

-Please note that the master branch of this repo has been updated compared to the peer-reviewed MARRMoT v1.1.
-Of note is a recent bug fix in the flux-file 'interflow_9'.
-See history: https://github.com/wknoben/MARRMoT/commit/fd81bb5a68d56c513e87185afe831d85e3be9755

 <p align="center">
 <img src="Figures/logo.jpg" alt="MARRMoT logo" width="200"/>
 </p>